When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Do you realize what you just said?”
 Greg asked.

 “Of course.
-I’m not any of what you said.”
+I said I’m not any of what you said.”

-“But it’s a double negative, which is a positive.
+“But what you said is actually a double negative, which is a positive.
 I asked, ‘You’re not what?’ and then listed off the things you’re not, like not gay, not horny, and so on.
 You said ‘none of the above.’
 So that’s like saying you’re not not gay which means you are gay, you’re not not horny which means you are horny, and so on.”